VincentSaelzler/hyper-homelab/docs/pfsense.md

 - Set DHCP Range to be Correct
 - DHCP on MGMT Interface but not DMZ
 - root PW and authorized keys
+- ntp? seems like the default pool wasn't working.

 ## Packages
 The backup config file does **not** automatically re-install packages when restored.
 It **does** save the configuration values from before.